fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.26: patientor, step11

-Extend your solution so that it supports <i>all the entry types</i> and displays error message if some required values are missing or formatted incorrectly and you try to submit the form.
+Extend your solution so that it supports <i>all the entry types</i> and displays error message, if some required values are missing or formatted incorrectly when submitting the form.

 </div>